-In the introduction to the presentation that he personally held in Brussels, Heinz Lichtenegger, the founder of Pro-Ject, with enthusiasm of a fan of records and music, told that he sold the first turntable in his mother’s gas station, using her registered company.
+In the introduction to the presentation that he held in Brussels, Heinz Lichtenegger, the founder of Pro-Ject, with enthusiasm of a fan of records and music, told that he sold the first turntable in his mother’s gas station, using her registered company.
 In the first year, in its hometown, which then numbered about 2,000 people, he succeeded in selling about 50 Thorens TD166 MkII.
-Many years later, more precisely in 1990, when he began to construct and produce turntables, Heinz’s credo was that analogue reproduction is the most economical way of listening to music in audiofil quality.
-Then, of course, he could not predict that the vinyl renaissance would turn turntables and records into desirable objects with not so economical prices, but he continued uninterrupted thread from his first turntable to this day.
+Many years later, more precisely in 1990, when he began to construct and produce turntables, Heinz’s credo was that analog reproduction is the most economical way of listening to music in audiophile quality.
+Then, of course, he could not predict that the vinyl renaissance would turn the turntables and records into desirable objects with not so economical prices, but he continued uninterrupted thread from his first turntable to this day.
 It is not, therefore, a surprise that he decided to make the classic creation on the 25th anniversary of Pro-Ject.

 The Classic is deja vu.
 Just as the name says, as a classic turntable.
 A discreet rectangular box with a fine furnace, an aluminum plate, a polished platter, and a Pro-Ject transparent cover, succeed in bringing the turntable into the home as it has been in it since the seventies, but as a brand new.
 If the carbon arm is excluded, nothing on this turntable gives any technical solutions and tone enhancements built into it.
-The main idea was to offer a turntable not for a tech lovers, but for music lovers, who will be fully equipped for fine tuning and playback, without the need for adding and installing more or less expensive accessories.
+The main idea was to offer a turntable not for tech lovers, but for music lovers, who will be fully equipped for fine-tuning and playback, without the need for adding and installing more or less expensive accessories.

-The gramophone box with the base is made of MDF and relies on the surface with four adjustable feet with felt support and damped thermoplastic elastomer, which should completely eliminate the need for set spikes later.
+The turntable box with the base is made of MDF and relies on the surface with four adjustable feet with felt support and damped thermoplastic elastomer, which should eliminate the need for installing the spikes later.
 TPE is a rubber-like material which, depending on the composition of the mat, offers different hardness, therefore, different resonant frequencies, and is quite useful in this turntable.
 In the box, next to the motor, there are six TPE balls instead of springs, placed in the ellipse, floating on an independent chassis made of aluminum sandwiches and MDF.
-The chassis does not touch the sides of the box and carries the tone arm and the platter.
-The precision bearing is almost identical to the design in the Debut model; This is a shaft made of polished steel in bolt of sintered bronze and teflon, but with one important difference: the bearing is made with ten times less tolerance (0.005%), which is reflected in a lower background noise during rotation, which enters the total sum of the noise.
+The chassis does not touch the sides of the box and carries the tonearm and the platter.
+The precision bearing is almost identical to the design in the Debut model; This is a shaft made of polished steel in bolt of sintered bronze and Teflon, but with one important difference: the bearing is made with ten times less tolerance (0.005%), which is reflected in a lower background noise during rotation, which enters the total sum of the noise.
 On the pulley with the shaft lies the platter, which is also enhanced.
 Unlike earlier molten or stamped platters that used to ring, the platter was cut from a single piece of aluminum alloy and then damped close to the edge with the fillings of two different TPE mixtures.

 The Classic comes packed with a lot of useful stuff.
-In the box you will find a Connect It E interconnect, a felted mat, a mechanical scale, a three-scaled protractor, an antiskating weight, a single record adapter, wrenches, a spare TPE ball, a pair of gloves and a magic cloth.
+In the box, you will find a Connect-It E interconnect, a felted mat, a mechanical scale, a three-scaled protractor, an anti-skating weight, a single record adapter, wrenches, a spare TPE ball, a pair of gloves and a magic cloth.
 We are not sure how much the cloth is suitable for wiping the acrylic lid, so we advise you to use a softer material for your The Classic.

 Pro Ject The Classic Hearing Test

 The sound of the parts closer to the center of the record does not give any indication of graininess or less separation of the channel, which could be confirmed by listening to silent passages and separated strings with clear positions on the left and right sides.
-This means that the tone arm and the cartridge follow the groove precisely and at the right angle, with the barely rising augmentation of the high sibilances.
+This means that the tonearm and the cartridge follow the groove precisely and at the right angle, with the barely rising augmentation of the high sibilances.

 Pro Ject The Classic – Test Conclusion